YourePrettyGood/PseudoreferencePipeline/README.md

 1. `w#`: Specifies the window size (in bp) to use for calculation of non-overlapping windowed heterozygosity and fixed difference rate (usually a multiple of 1000)
 1. `jointgeno`: Uses a pseudoref derived from the joint genotyping pipeline

-## Use of the pipeline without SLURM (i.e. with GNU Parallel)

-This pipeline has been adapted for use with GNU Parallel.
-The only major change in usage that differs with the SLURM method is that you must pass in the ID of the TASK (i.e. the number of the line of the metadata file to use) as the first argument to localArrayCall_v2.sh.

-An example `MAP` call using 8 cores per mapping job for a 32-line metadata file performing at most 4 jobs simultaneously might look like this:

-`parallel -j4 --eta '[path to PseudoreferencePipeline]/localArrayCall_v2.sh {1} MAP example_metadata.tsv 8 2> MAP_example_job{1}.stderr > MAP_example_job{1}.stdout' ::: {1..32}`

 ## Typical errors

 1. BAMs are missing @SQ headers and/or are corrupt